Senior Vice-President and Chief Corporate Officer

 Prior to this, she was vice-president safety, health, environment, quality and regulatory relations (2008 to 2011).
 She led the company through an increasingly complex regulatory world while ensuring the company’s SHEQ processes and systems received the focus required as they underpin our goal of operational excellence and enhanced communications and relationships with the company’s regulators.

-Before coming to Cameco (and one its predecessor companies, Saskatchewan Mining Development Corporation), Alice held part time positions as a sessional lecturer at the University of Saskatchewan, an economics instructor at SIAST, a CRA auditor and a marketing consultant for a small, local organization.
+Before joining Cameco (and one its predecessor companies, Saskatchewan Mining Development Corporation), Alice held part-time positions as a sessional lecturer at the University of Saskatchewan, an economics instructor at Saskatchewan Polytechnic, a CRA auditor and a marketing consultant for a small, local firm.

-Alice currently serves as director on a number of boards: SaskEnergy (human resources and safety committee), Mining Association of Canada (executive committee and community of interest advisory panel), Canadian Nuclear Association (executive committee, as well as chair of governance, human resources and compensation committee), and Saskatchewan Mining Association (chair of human resources and compensation committee).
-Alice is also a member of the U.S. Nuclear Energy Institute Communications Advisory Committee.
-She has also served as a board director of the Uranium Producers of America and as a member on various committees for different organizations including the Northern Advisory Board of the International Centre for Northern Governance and Development, the World Nuclear Association, Uranium Saskatchewan, and the Canadian Standards Association.
+Alice currently serves as director on a number of boards: Hecla Mining (audit committee and health, safety, environmental & technical committee), SaskEnergy (chair of human resources & safety committee), Mining Association of Canada (executive committee and community of interest advisory panel), Canadian Nuclear Association (executive committee and chair of governance, human resources & compensation committee), and Saskatchewan Mining Association (chair of audit committee; past chair of human resources & compensation committee).
+She has also served as a board director of the Uranium Producers of America and as a member on various committees for different organizations including the U.S. Nuclear Energy Institute Communications Advisory Committee, Northern Advisory Board of the International Centre for Northern Governance and Development, the World Nuclear Association, Uranium Saskatchewan, and the Canadian Standards Association.
 The focus of the committees ranged from nuclear communications, nuclear standards and uranium market analysis.

 In 2012, Alice was named as one of SaskBusiness's 2012 Women of Influence.
-She is a former mentee in Catalyst's Women on Board Mentoring Program.
 In 2018, she was named a Diversity 50 Board Ready Candidate by the Canadian Board Diversity Council and an Alumni of Influence by the University of Saskatchewan’s College of Arts and Science.